NLaff/lafferty.co-v2/content/blog/5 goals for 2020.md

 +++

 I wanted to write and publish a blog post on January 1st 2020 to set the tone for the year.
-This is me publicly committing to my goals on day 1 of the new decade.
+This is me publicly committing to my [professional goals](/blog/professional-goals/) on day 1 of the new decade.
 So here they are.

 ### 1) Keep working out consistently